galiminus/yt-manager/README.md

 yt config
 ```

-This will open your favorite text editor and except one channel link per line.
+This will open your favorite text editor and expect one channel link per line.

 ### Sync